Learn how to use the Jump To On-Page SEO Hack to rank your web page for related search terms and earn more organic visibility and traffic.

 Step by Step Guide to the Jump To SEO Hack

-I want to give you the guide to every step I take to get these related searches ranking for your web page.
+I want to guide you to every step I take to get these related searches ranking for your web page.

 Now I can’t promise you results as I’ve yet to see another page show “Jump To” links in the meta description.

-I’m pioneer of this seo hack and the fact is nothing comes with a guarantee.
+I’m a pioneer of this SEO hack, and the fact is nothing comes with a guarantee.

 So let’s start with the first step by understanding Google related searches.